ms/buildtogether.tech/debugging/index.md

     either the empty string or the first string in the list that belongs to the set containing the longest strings in the list.
-The complexity of that sentence is a sign of how complex symbolic execution can be, but when combined with the modeling tools discussed in <span x="tooling"/>, this approach can find bugs that would otherwise escape detection for years.
+The complexity of that sentence is a sign of how complex symbolic execution can be, but when combined with the modeling tools discussed in <a section="tooling"/>, this approach can find bugs that would otherwise escape detection for years.

 Most [program repair tools][program-repair] are still research prototypes, but